Persper/drepo-gitlab/doc/user/project/clusters/index.md

 clusters](#adding-and-creating-a-new-gke-cluster-via-gitlab) from within GitLab, or provide the credentials to an [existing Kubernetes cluster](#adding-an-existing-kubernetes-cluster).

+NOTE: **Note:**
+From [11.5](https://gitlab.com/gitlab-org/gitlab-ce/issues/34758) you can also associate a Kubernetes cluster to your groups.
+Learn more about [group Kubernetes clusters]

 ## Adding and creating a new GKE cluster via GitLab

 TIP: **Tip:**